The Wolfe Clinic’s other most popular product, along with Royal Tea. It’s a soil-based probiotic.

 “Good question and very hard to really express given most people understand of Probiotics.
-After 10 years of dealing with our formula and trying my best to gain a grass roots understanding, I finally have a professor of microbiology who had personal cataloged and defined over 600 bacteria strain….here is how you explain it to me:
+After 10 years of dealing with our formula and trying my best to gain a grassroots understanding, I finally have a professor of microbiology who had personally cataloged and defined over 600 bacteria strain….here is how you explain it to me:

-It is my understanding that when we use the ancient humic/fulvic plant based materials to host our culture….the first two strains introduced into the medium are the B Subtilis and the B Licheniformis, once those two strains have gone through 8 bell-curve cycles in the culturing process (one after the other,) then the other strains are introduces back into nature (ie…natural culturing medium of humic/fuvic acids) and each of them go through an 8 bell-curve cycle.
+It is my understanding that when we use the ancient humic/fulvic plant-based materials to host our culture….the first two strains introduced into the medium are the B Subtilis and the B Licheniformis, once those two strains have gone through 8 bell-curve cycles in the culturing process (one after the other,) then the other strains are introduced back into nature (ie…natural culturing medium of humic/fulvic acids) and each of them go through an 8 bell-curve cycle.

 The ending result is now all of the strains have regained their strength and together they have recreated the symbiotic relationship that would have been present when they co-existed in nature.
 And, to ensure the life of the bacteria consortia, they are dehydrated in their natural food source.
 Our process is kind of like taking a wild animal as a young pet and then having to re-introduce it back into nature.